MicrosoftDocs/microsoft-salescopilot-docs/articles/view-save-email-summary-crm.md

 - [Save Outlook activities to your CRM](./save-outlook-activities-crm.md)
 - [Create a contact in your CRM from Copilot for Sales](./create-contact-crm-sales-copilot.md)
 - [Draft an email message in Copilot for Sales app](./use-copilot-kickstart-email-messages.md)
-- Read about the change from [Sales Copilot to Microsoft 365 Copilot for Sales](./whats-new-copilot-sales.md)